Frequently Asked Questions

 - Get a part time job or work study job on campus.

 - The Residence Hall Association (RHA) is the student organization for students on campus, serving all of the residence hall students in both Petro and Rimrock Hall.
 RHA’s main focus is social and educational programming for residents, providing ample opportunities for interaction and involvement.
 RHA is a wonderful way to get involved with campus activities, meet new people, network with administration, and hone important transferable skills…not to mention it is a lot of fun!

 What are the colleges and degrees offered?

 Are freshmen required to live on campus?

-All students with more than 30 credit hours are required to live in a Residence Hall.
-You must petition for exemption if you are: married, single parent, students registering for eleven or fewer credit hours, students who reside with their parents, and students over 21 years of age.
+All students with less than 30 credit hours are required to live in a Residence Hall.
+You must petition for exemption if you are: married, single parent, students registering for 5 or fewer credit hours, students who reside with their parents in the local area, and students over 21 years of age.
 (Online Exemption Form)